code4romania/seismic-risc/README.md

 <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

-Un cutremur în București nu este o situație ipotetică.
-Este o certitudine că acest lucru se va întâmpla. În acest context, la mai bine de 40 de ani de la cutremurul din 1977, memoria colectivă a ascuns în profunzime amintirile acelui dezastru în încercarea de a-și înnăbuși teama.
+:romania: Un cutremur în București nu este o situație ipotetică.
+Este o certitudine că acest lucru se va întâmpla.
+În acest context, la mai bine de 40 de ani de la cutremurul din 1977, memoria colectivă a ascuns în profunzime amintirile acelui dezastru în încercarea de a-și înăbuși teama.
 Dar realitatea este că, patru decenii mai târziu, Bucureștiul, la fel ca restul orașelor cu risc seismic ridicat, nu ar face față unui asemenea eveniment, iar pierderile de vieți omenești ar fi uriașe.
-[Exercițiul Seism 2018](https://www.news.ro/social/exercitiul-seism-2018-cel-mai-recent-bilant-al-cutremurului-simulat-indica-peste-3-900-de-morti-peste-7-000-de-raniti-si-peste-2-300-de-persoane-disparute-1922405315222018102018579831), derulat de DSU arată că cel puţin 4.587 persoane şi-ar pierde viaţa, iar 8.585 ar fost rănite, 6 spitale vor fi distruse, 23 de unităţi spitaliceşti distruse parţial, iar 9 avariate, dar funcţionale O estimare, am spune noi, destul de optimistă.
+[Exercițiul Seism 2018](https://www.news.ro/social/exercitiul-seism-2018-cel-mai-recent-bilant-al-cutremurului-simulat-indica-peste-3-900-de-morti-peste-7-000-de-raniti-si-peste-2-300-de-persoane-disparute-1922405315222018102018579831) derulat de DSU arată că cel puţin 4.587 persoane şi-ar pierde viaţa, iar 8.585 ar fost rănite, 6 spitale vor fi distruse, 23 de unităţi spitaliceşti distruse parţial, iar 9 avariate, dar funcţionale.
+O estimare, am spune noi, destul de optimistă.

 Ce putem face pentru a deveni mai puțin vulnerabili?
 Să știm totul despre oraș, despre clădirile în care locuim astfel încât să putem cere consolidarea lor.
-Seismic Risc nu este doar "un nou site de informare", ci o platformă care colectează și validează apoi cu experți date despre clădirile din România, la nivel national, ajută asociațiile de proprietari să își consolideze clădirile, te ține la curent cu legislația și ți-o explică și are grijă să ai la îndemână informații utile la orice moment.
+Seismic Risc nu este doar "un nou site de informare", ci o platformă care colectează și validează apoi cu experți date despre clădirile din România, la nivel național, ajută asociațiile de proprietari să își consolideze clădirile, te ține la curent cu legislația și ți-o explică și are grijă să ai la îndemână informații utile la orice moment.

+:gb: An earthquake in Bucharest is not a hypothetical situation.
+It is certain that this will happen.
+In this context, after more than 40 years from the 1977 earthquake, the collective memory has hidden deep the memories of that disaster in its attempt of stifling its fear.
+The reality is that, four decades later, Bucharest, as well as the rest of the cities with a high seismic risk, would not stand up tu such an event, and the loss of life would be tremendous.
+[The Earthquake 2018 Exercise](https://www.romania-insider.com/seism-2018-exercise-bucharest) conducted by the DSU shows that at least 4,587 people would have died and 8,585 would have been injured, 6 hospitals would be destroyed, 23 more would be partially destroyed, and 9 would be damaged, though still functional.
+An estimation that we would consider quite optimistic.

+What can we do to become less vulnerable?
+Find out everything about the city, about the buildings in which we live so that we can ask for their consolidation.
+Seismic Risc is not just "a new information site", but a platform that collects and then validates with the help of experts data about the buildings in Romania, at a national level, it helps owners associations to consolidate their buildings, it keeps you in touch with the current legislation and explains it to you, and it makes sure that you have useful information at your disposal at all times.

 **Let's save lives together.**